JOverhage/Lukas_INAT/README.md

 # Lukas_INAT
-Lukas '78 asset pricing model with inattention
+Project to learn about how the Lukas '78 model behaves if inattention is added

 # Starting point:
 Unclear if this sort of model conforms to aggregate linearity, approximate aggregation etc.